-The USC Upstate Bookstore, located on the main level of the Health Education Complex, carries textbooks, supplementary materials and supplies, clothing, items featuring the university name and logo, software, computers, magazines, newspapers, and student identification cards.
+The USC Upstate Bookstore, located on the main level of the Health Education Complex, carries textbooks, supplementary materials and supplies, clothing, items featuring the university name and logo, software, computers, and much more.
 The bookstore maintains a Web page at www.upstatebookstore.com that provides e-commerce and news on events and specials.